 During his final term in office in 1884 impeachment proceedings were leveled against Chase, and on June 30, 1884 he was removed from office by a vote of the city council due to allegations of "drunkenness, incompetence by reasons of drunkenness, derangement of the nervous system and neglect of duty."
 Despite being put out of office in such an abrupt fashion, Chase gained some measure of closure in 1887 when he launched "quo warrento proceedings" in the Omaha district court, alleging that he had been illegally removed from office, as well as having been deprived of his mayor's salary.
 A jury would later render a verdict in his favor, with the salary involved being recorded as "nearly one thousand dollars."

-Following his ouster Champion Chase continued to serve Omaha in a number of other capacities, including being a past commander of the U.S. Grant Post of the G.A.R., a organizer of the Omaha Real Estate Owner's Association and president of the Nebraska State Humane Society.
-In the mid 1890s he gained further distinction when he was selected as the chairman of the International Pan-Republic Congress on Plan and Scope.
-In one of his last acts of public service Chase was appointed as Collector of Customs for the Port of Omaha, and died in office on November 3, 1898 at age 78.
+Following his ouster, Champion Chase continued to serve Omaha in a number of other capacities, including being a past commander of the U.S. Grant Post of the G.A.R., an organizer of the Omaha Real Estate Owner's Association and president of the Nebraska State Humane Society.
+In the mid-1890s he gained further distinction when he was selected as the chairman of the International Pan-Republic Congress on Plan and Scope.
+In one of his last acts of public service Chase was appointed as Collector of Customs for the Port of Omaha and died in office on November 3, 1898 at age 78.
 He had been widowed in 1882 and following his death was interred alongside his wife Mary at the Prospect Hills Cemetery in Omaha.

 Champion S. Chase in old age, from "The Spirit of '76", Vol. 5, 1898-1899.

 Champion Bramwell Mann, from the Druggist's Circular, Vol. 51, 1907.